-l cor nmit to cultivating an engaging and inclusive literary environment in my classroom by 0 Auditing my classroom library by (date) 0 Filling my classroom library with books that reflect the lived experiences of my students.
-Identities to include are,, and I will add one new book for each by (date).
-I will add a second for each by by (date).
+I cor nmit to cultivating an engaging and inclusive literary environment in my classroom by 0 Auditing my classroom library by (date) 0 Filling my classroom library with books that reflect the lived experiences of my students.
+Identities to include are, and I will add one new book for each by (date).
 I will add a second for each by (date).
-I will add a third for each by (date). (date).
+I will add a third for each by (date).
+I will add a second for each by (date).
+I will add a third for each by (date).
 0 Having a wide variety of genres.
 I will add what my audit shows is lacking by (date).
-0 Creating a bulletin board featuring reading options by (date) 0 Providing cozy and comfy reading space by (date) l cor nmit to prioritizing positive reading experiences for students.
-I will do this by Learning all I can about my students and identifying literacy experiences that connect with them 0 Working reading aloud into my daily routine.
+0 Creating a bulletin board featuring reading options by (date) 0 Providing cozy and comfy reading space by (date) I cor nmit to prioritizing positive reading experiences for students.
+I will do this by 0 Learning all I can about my students and identifying literary experiences that connect with them 0 Working reading aloud into my daily routine.
 I will include it (time).
 0 Visiting the library on a regular basis.
 I will schedule visits to occur on (day).
 0 Incorporating book talks regularly.
 I will invite students to share starting (date).
 0 Establishing a web-based platform to publish student writing about what they are reading.
 I will create the site by, share with staff by, and invite student participation by (date). l cor nmit to sharing and promoting Children's Rights to Read.
 I will do this by 0 Sharing The Case for Children's Rights to Read with colleagues.
-I will do this In person at meeting Via email with (identify staff) • Other 0 Volunteering to lead a staff meeting review of the rights, and asking colleagues to sign the pledge 0 Hosting a book club with faculty and staff to talk about children's literature and to introduce new text types.
-Our first meeting will be on and we'll read 0 Completing and sharing with colleagues and students my textual lineage 0 Modeling a love of reading by 0 Making a staff summer reading bulletin board 0 Including book talks in the morning announcements 0 Inviting colleagues to read aloud in my classroom 0 Volunteering to read aloud in colleagues' classrooms nmit to engaging families, caregivers, and the community to build positive, meaningful relationships.
+I will do this In person at meeting Via email with(identify staff) • Other 0 Volunteering to lead a staff meeting review of the rights, and asking colleagues to sign the pledge 0 Hosting a book club with faculty and staff to talk about children's literature and to introduce new text types.
+Our first meeting will be on and we'll read Completing and sharing with colleagues and students my textual lineage 0 8 0 Making a staff summer reading bulletin board 0 Including book talks in the morning announcements , , , , , , , , , , , , , , , , , , , 0 Volunteering to read aloud in colleagues' classrooms • nmit to engaging families, caregivers, and the community to build positive, meaningful relationships.
 I do this by 0 Holding an annual community book drive.
 I will target a date of 0 Partnering with to build a Little Free Library to be placed 0 Volunteering to help audit the collection of the local public library.
-I will reach out on(date).
-0 Starting a #weneeddiversebooks campaign by (date) 0 Including The Case for Children's Rights to Read in the(date) newsletter 0 Hosting a family event showcasing reading.
-I will collaborate with to host an event by (date).
+I will reach out on (date).
+0 0 Hosting a family event showcasing reading.
+I will collaborate with J to host an event by (date).